jonlpersson/ed-latimore/site/_posts/2022-11-18-what-happens-when-you-quit-drinking.md

 People shooting their friends or family members over card games and petty arguments.
 And usually, they were all drunk at the time.

-Despite the fact that alcohol is implicated in more than 140,000 deaths per year,<sup id="fnref:1" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> it continues to be a cultural staple.
+Despite the fact that alcohol is implicated in more than 140,000 deaths per year,<sup><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> it continues to be a cultural staple.
 One that people find strange if you’re NOT doing.

 And if you decide to give it up, others will still ask, “Why aren’t you drinking, bro?”